WAL Programmer Manual

 else : WAL expression

 Evaluates then and returns the result if cond evaluates to to a positive result (e.g. int > 0, #t, or a non empty list) otherwise evaluates else and returns the result.
+Both then and else can only be single expressions.
+However, if multiple expressions are required they can be wrapped in do blocks like shown in the following example.

 (cond (guard expr+)+)